abelli85/meter-chain/README.md

 the value and number of the verified flow points are different.
 The larger the caliber, the more the flow points need to be verified.
 - The verification period of water meters below DN40 caliber is generally 6 years, and the verification period of above calibers is 2 years.

+The project contain 2 modules:
-The business process of the project:
+- The business process of water meter verification chain:
     - Receive orders from the manufacturers, and the orders are put on the chain.
     - Verification of water meters, and the results of verification are on the chain. (in the production, verification results can be configured to chain automatically)
     - Completion of order, contract completion.
     - Water meter users can log in to the water meter blockchain website to check the water meter verification results and the validity period.
 Request to replace them as soon as or near the validity period.
+- The business process of report chain:
+    - create report for meter verification result.
+    - auditor/publisher/arbitrator sign hash (sha256sum/md5sum/etc) of the report.
+    - the user verify the verification report on the chain.

 ## Quickstart